-The unique combination of geology and microclimates of the South Downs has created a rich mosaic of habitats that support many rare and internationally important wildlife species.
-Arable habitats support farmland birds, and the

-Downland landscape in general helps to support populations of birds, bats, butterflies, bees, and other insects.
-Road verges are an important semi-natural habitat that can support a rich and varied range of plants and wildflowers many of which have vanished elsewhere in the countryside.
+The unique combination of geology and microclimates of the South Downs has created a rich mosaic of habitats that support a variety of wildlife species, some of which are internationally important, rare, and/or under threat.
+In general, arable habitats help to support farmland birds, and the downland landscape helps to support populations of birds, bats, butterflies, bees, and other insects.
+Road verges are also an important semi-natural habitat that can help to support a rich and varied range of plants and wildflower, many of which have vanished elsewhere in the countryside.